datastax/burnell/README.md

 ```

 #### Function worker Id per function instances
-To help troubleshoot function instance and its worker Id mapping, the `function-status` endpoint offers insights of such mapping and function status.
+To troubleshoot function instance and its worker Id mapping, the `function-status` endpoint offers insights of such mapping and function status.
 ```
 /function-status/{tenant}/{namespace}/{function-name}
 ```